PoisWu/multimedia-player-inf224/README.md

 # multimedia-player-inf224

-This repo implement a multimedia player backend in C++ and frontend in Java Swing.
+This repo implements a multimedia player backend in C++ and frontend in Java Swing.

+# Build